google/WebFundamentals/src/content/en/fundamentals/architecture/building-components/examples/howto-checkbox.md

      * The element's constructor is run anytime a new instance is created.
      * Instances are created either by parsing HTML, calling
      * document.createElement('howto-checkbox'), or calling new HowToCheckbox();
-     * The construtor is a good place to create shadow DOM, though you should
+     * The constructor is a good place to create shadow DOM, though you should
      * avoid touching any attributes or light DOM children as they may not
      * be available yet.
      */